What factors influence the price of a custom SaaS project?

 5 min

-Choosing a specific development, often led by an integrator or a specialized agency, also involves issues such as licensing, maintenance, cloud hosting, deployment, and interfacing with other software solutions or management software packages already in place.
-If you haven't already done so, we strongly recommend reading our article How much will it cost to develop a custom SaaS solution in 2025? to get a clear idea of the order of magnitude involved.
+The choice of a specific development, often led by an integrator or a specialized agency, also involves issues of licensing, maintenance, cloud hosting, deployment, and interfacing with other software solutions or management software packages already in place.
+If you haven't already done so, we strongly recommend that you read our article How much will it cost to develop a custom SaaS solution in 2025? to get a clear idea of the order of magnitude involved.
 This new article will help you understand the real factors that affect the cost of a SaaS project: the nature of the software, the complexity of the configuration, the development schedule, the number of end users, and adaptability to future developments.

 1. Functional complexity and business processes